dcbowden/duglSeis/README.txt

 and various scripts from Rob Porritt.

-All scripts assume a "sac-like" object structure, and are based on the readsac() and writesac() scripts, taken from Sandia Labs and with their own copywrite rules.
+All scripts assume a "sac-like" object structure, and are based on the readsac() and writesac() scripts, taken from Sandia Labs and with their own copyright rules.

 I welcome any comments or bug reports, or tell me if I missed a proper citation!
 I do not plan to further develop or generalize these, however, and generally